fireclouu/android-ds4-usb-hid-support/README.md

 # Conclusion
 I admit some of what I talked about here may not be accurate or completely incorrect.
 I appreciate community to discuss which part I fail and I'll respond as soon as possible!

 This is still a work-in-progress project I may or may not continue, depending on my mood and how life becomes for me.
-If you want to get in touch, use my email provided on profile, or invite me around Metro Manila, PH.
+If you want to get in touch, use my email provided on profile, or invite me around Metro Manila, PH 🇵🇭.
 I would love to talk and shed some ideas!

 # Resources
 - [kernel.org USB HID Report Descriptors](https://docs.kernel.org/hid/hidintro.html#output-input-and-feature-reports)